xuankimtran/docs-1/pages/katalon-studio/docs/execute-a-test-case-or-a-test-suite.md

 3. For "\*.class" and "\*.class without source": "Katalon Class Decompiler Viewer" is selected by default.
 In case you want to switch back to the default class file viewer in previous versions, please choose "Class File Viewer" instead.

 #### How to configure the decompiler feature?
-1. Go to Windows > Preferences (or Katalon Studio > Preferences on MacOS).
+1. Go to Windows > Preferences (or Katalon Studio > Preferences on MacOS)
 2. Select Java > Decompiler

    <img alt="decompiler-introduction" src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execute-a-test-case-or-a-test-suite/decompiler-config.png" width=85%>